Yashaswitir28/2015-Flight-Delay-Data-Analysis/README.md

 **Question 2: What percentage of flights experienced a departure delay in 2015?
 Among those flights, what was the average delay time, in minutes?**

 Answer: 35.08% of flights experienced a departure delay.
-The average airline delay is 18.97 minutes (shown in the first and third images).
-However, the average delay for all delayed flights is not explicitly provided.
-The third image breaks down average delays by cause (weather, late aircraft, etc.), which could be used to calculate a weighted average if the number of delays for each cause was available.
+The average airline delay is 32.67 minutes.

 ![image](https://github.com/user-attachments/assets/135c1099-644d-4f8a-849d-0b4e9287b7c1)

 ![image](https://github.com/user-attachments/assets/40dce572-0818-4257-8685-5e12415fe0e9)

 **Question 3: How does the % of delayed flights vary throughout the year?
 What about for flights leaving from Boston (BOS) specifically?**

-Answer: The "BOS Delay flight Comparison" line chart directly addresses this.
-It compares "Overall Delayed Flights % by Month" with "Shortest Flight % by Month and State", showing how the percentage of delayed flights changes throughout the year for both overall flights and those originating from Boston.
+Answer: Both charts have been displayed below.

 ![image](https://github.com/user-attachments/assets/5c35f3f1-a5f1-4e82-81e3-692931a0e13f)

 ![image](https://github.com/user-attachments/assets/6d342d29-9f9a-487c-b8f9-a2024547a8d2)

 **Question 4: How many flights were cancelled in 2015?
 What % of cancellations were due to weather?
 What % were due to the Airline/Carrier?**

-Answer: The second image indicates that 1.54% of flights were cancelled.
-A "Total Flights by Cancellation Reason Description" pie chart shows the proportion of cancellations attributed to various reasons, including weather and the airline/carrier.
-However, the exact number of cancellations due to each reason is not explicitly stated.
+Answer: About 90 thousand flights were canceled in 2015.
+0.84% cancellations were due to weather.
+0.43% cancellations were due to Airline/Carrier.

 ![image](https://github.com/user-attachments/assets/e8f84d16-a1cf-4d69-9ba9-48ef01aa0acc)